 HOW TO CHECK A POUND CAKE FOR DONENESS

 A pound cake is done when a knife (not a toothpick) is pressed in center all the way down until it lightly touches the bottom.

-Avoid pressing bottom too hard to avoid scratching bottom of cake pan.
+Gently press knife to bottom of pound cake to avoid scratching bottom of the pan.

 If the knife comes out clean, the pound cake is done.